Payngolinky/shop/README.md

 shop page will purchase items and transfer WETH to the smart contract.
 ![Contract deployment and payments](./public/diagramstep1.png)

+In order to convert the received WETH in to stable USDT, the smart contract can interact with Pangolin to swap the tokens.
+Here, Chainlink ensures a fair price for the swap.
 While the merchant can initiate swaps and withdrawals at any time, they also setup a threshold amount of WETH at which the owner is allowed to initiate a swap.
 This feature is added as the merchant may not want to manually trigger the swaps to limit cryptocurrency exposure.
 In order to incentivize